-The central purpose of evaluation under QISSEC is to contribute to the development of more cost effective QI activities that are fully institutionalized and sustainable components of the provision of health services.
-The primary focus should be on the assessment of implementation through demonstrated plans of monitoring and evaluation, revealing outcome and impact data.
-These efforts will contribute to improving the design of QI programs and evaluations that measure the impact of QI programs HIV service delivery gaps.
+The central purpose of evaluation under QISSEC is to contribute to the development of more cost effective quality improvement programs that are fully institutionalized and sustainable components of the provision of health services.
+The primary focus should be on formative or performance evaluations that will contribute to improving the design of QI programs and evaluations that measure the impact of QI programs.